Williamson joins the Pitt basketball coaching staff after spending the last two seasons at UMass.

-As Director of Men's Basketball Operations, Regan's various responsibilities include the day-to-day operations of the men's basketball program, serving as a liaison to athletic department officials and coordinating the student-athletes' practice, game-day and daily schedules.
+As Assistant Athletic Director/Director of Men's Basketball Operations, Regan's various responsibilities include the day-to-day operations of the men's basketball program, serving as a liaison to athletic department officials and coordinating the student-athletes' practice, game-day and daily schedules.
 He also coordinates the program's summer camp schedule and monitors academic progress.
 During the summer of 2010, he organized Pitt Basketball's Summer Tour to Ireland.

-Regan, who joined the Pitt staff in 2007-08 as its Video Coordinator, has a combined 25 years of college coaching experience.
-He spent five seasons (2002-07) as an assistant basketball coach at Colgate University under Head Coach Emmett Davis.
+Regan, who joined the Pitt staff in 2007-08 as its Video Coordinator, has a combined 27 years of college coaching experience.
+He spent five seasons (2002-07) as an assistant basketball coach at Colgate University under head coach Emmett Davis.
 As a top assistant at Colgate, Regan's responsibilities included recruiting, scouting and coordinating the Raiders' summer basketball day and elite prospect camps.
 He also served as academic coordinator for the program.

 A 1988 graduate of Saint Vincent College in Latrobe, Pa., Regan earned his undergraduate degree in communications.
 During his time at Saint Vincent, he worked as a student assistant under legendary coach Bernie Matthews.
 Regan also attended the Kiski School in Saltsburg, Pa.